CRPF jawan released on conditional bail in Karnataka

-A Central Reserved Police Force (CRPF) jawan whose arrest had kicked up a row was released on a conditional bail by the Chikkodi in Belagavi district in North Karnataka on Tuesday.
+A Central Reserve Police Force (CRPF) jawan whose arrest had kicked up a row was released on a conditional bail by a court RPT by a court at Chikkodi in Belagavi district in North Karnataka on Tuesday.
 After getting bail, CoBRA commando Sachin Sawant was received at the jail by CRPF staff.

 The Additional Superintendent of Police Amaranath Reddy told P T I that while releasing him on bail the Judicial Magistrate First Class (JMFC) has asked him not to influence the investigation.
 He further said Sawant was handcuffed and chained and was tied to grill of a window because he was violent.